iswarya15/JS_PLAYGROUND/Functional Programming/readme.md

 ## Partial Application

-We take a function and _create a new function_ with one or more arguments **set/partially applied**.
+We call a function with fewer arguments which _returns a new function_ with those arguments **set/partially applied**.

 `Partial Application` expects _all the arguments_ in the second call